penfever/clam/examples/openml_cc18/SCRIPTS_OVERVIEW.md

 # OpenML CC18 Evaluation Scripts

 This directory contains scripts for running extensive experiments on the OpenML CC18 collection of classification tasks.
-The scripts train LLATA models and evaluate them against standard baselines, generating comprehensive performance metrics.
+The scripts train CLAM models and evaluate them against standard baselines, generating comprehensive performance metrics.

 ## Overview of Files

-- **`run_openml_cc18.py`**: Main Python script that automates the process of training and evaluating LLATA models on OpenML CC18 datasets.
+- **`run_openml_cc18.py`**: Main Python script that automates the process of training and evaluating CLAM models on OpenML CC18 datasets.

 - **`run_cc18_batch.sh`**: Helper shell script to run the Python script with various configurations, making it easy to run subsets of tasks or specific task IDs.